openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 1. Ensure that the value in the `JWT` claim is a valid JWT as per [@RFC7519].

-Once the JWT has been delivered either via distributed or aggregated mechanism the client MUST:
+Once the JWT has been delivered either via distributed or aggregated mechanism the client shall:

 1. Verify the signature of the returned JWT.
 2. Ensure that the JWT includes the `typ`, `iss`, `sub`, and `verified_claims` elements; and that their values are not null or empty.